VeDAN1999/Stochastic-Escape-Simulator/README.md

 # Stochastic Escape Simulator

 Numerical + analytical study of escape rates for overdamped Langevin dynamics in one dimension.
-Can be extended to higher dimensions/coloured noise (deferred for later) and works for many potentials $V(x)$.
+Can be extended to higher dimensions/coloured noise (deferred for later) and works for many potentials $`V(x)`$.

 ## Model